-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
+Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.

 Delaware law allows out-of-court statements made by a commercially sexually exploited child under 11 years of age to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.
 Specifically, Del.
 Code Ann. tit.
 11, § 3513(a), (b) (Hearsay exception for child victim's or witness's out-of-court statement of abuse) states,